-Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection improve cooperation and coordination in the region, not only between all levels of government, but also between international organisations, the EU, NGOs, private parties and citizens.
-The overall objective is to address joint challenges and support green and just development in the North Sea region by improving multi-level governance.
-A specific challenge is the governance of the North Sea basin, which as one of the busiest marine areas in the world, is the most important joint asset of the region.
+Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection the busiest marine areas in the world, is the most important joint asset of the region.
 In addition, it is a challenge for the region to overcome territorial inequalities in the region by supporting integrated territorial development and improving urban-rural cooperation governance.
-These land- and sea based challenges should be addressed by improving multi- level governance structures and networks, making them more inclusive and increasing institutional capacity in key stakeholders.
+These land- and sea based challenges should be addressed by improving multilevel governance structures and networks, making them more inclusive and increasing institutional capacity in key stakeholders.
 Priority 4 will embed individual actions in broadly supported and long-term frameworks, strategies, action plans and networks, as well as set the stage for future actions.
 This will not only improve coordination between actions, but also ensure their long-term effects and increase their cumulative positive impact on the region.
 Chosen form of support: grants.
 Grants are the most suitable form of support for achieving programme goals, in light of the size and the non-economic nature of transnational projects.
 Furthermore, the complexity of transnational programmes makes the setting up of a financial instrument across seven Member States technically infeasible.